LuKks/graceful-http/README.md

 ## Long request (more than 60s)
 Use `graceful.check(res)` to know if the server is closing,\
 this way you can send the response early.
-Useful for long-polling.
+Useful for `long-polling`.

 ```javascript
 app.get('/long-polling', async function (req, res) {